 The elective department is designed to aid men who wish to make a more extensive study of the Greek New Testament than is possible in the prescribed course.
 The chief emphasis is on exegesis.
-It is possible for men in the regular course to cover many of the books by taking sufficient elective work in the Greek department.
 For special requirements for candidates of the Th.D. degree, see Requirements for Graduation in Graduate School.

 351. The Gospel of Matthew.
 Reading of the book, discussion of methods of interpretation, word study.
 Special problems assigned for research.
 Elective, two hours, spring semester, 1947.
 Professor Harrison.
-Taught by Professor Bennetch, winter semester, 1945-1946.